cga-harvard/hhypermap-bop/bop/webservice/README.md

 IMPORTANT: Of course this web-service needs to reach Solr, and by default it expects it at localhost:8983.
 That will very likely need to be changed, since the docker image doesn't contain Solr (a bad idea).

-Mac/Windows hosts note:  Docker for Mac & Windows uses Virtualbox behind the scenes, which is the true docker host / engine.
-Lets say you are running Solr locally (not in docker) on 'localhost:8983'.
-That is not reachable as-such from within a docker container.
-Instead, use the IP address of your host machine.
+You might need to supply the real IP or hostname of your machine.

 TODO